macropay-solutions/laravel-crud-wizard-free/README.md

                ...
             }
         ],
-        "from": 1,
+        "from": 1, // not present when cursor is present in request "last_page": 1, // not present when cursor is present in request or when simplePaginate is true in controller or present in request
-        "last_page": 1, // not present when simplePaginate is true in controller or present on request "per_page": 10,
+        "per_page": 10,
-        "to": 1,
+        "to": 1, // not present when cursor is present in request "total": 1, // not present when cursor is present in request or simplePaginate is true in controller or present in request
-        "total": 1, // not present when simplePaginate is true in controller or present on request "has_more_pages": bool
+        "has_more_pages": bool,
-    }
+        "cursor": "..." // present only when cursor is present in request }

 and for application/xls: binary with contents from `data`